Updated January 2020

-In-home testing may lead to less blood clots
+In-home testing may lead to fewer blood clots

-Studies show that patients who self-test have a higher rate of being in the correct INR range.
-They spend closer to 71 percent of their time in range, compared to patients who visit anticoagulation clinics and spend 60-65 percent of their time in range.
+Studies show that patients who self-test are more often in the correct INR range then those who don’t.
+They spend closer to 71% of their time in range, compared to patients who visit anticoagulation clinics and spend 60-65% of their time in range.

-“The time in range is much better in these patients,” Dr. Collins noted.
-“The occurrence of adverse thrombotic events is decreased in this population.”
+“The time in range is much better in patients who self-test,” Dr. Collins noted.
+“The occurrence of adverse thrombotic events is also decreased in this population.”

-Part of this could be related to how often these patients have their INR levels tested.
+Self-testers’ staying in range could be related to how often they have their INR levels tested.
 Insurance mandates that they are tested at least twice a month.
 This leads them to receiving more frequent dosage adjustments to balance their INR levels.